-Authorized User on Credit Card on Credit Report Remove From Credit History?
+Authorized User on Credit Card - How to Remove From Credit History

 Authorized Users - How to Remove an Account From Your Credit Report

-We get a lot of questions relating to authorized users on credit card accounts.
-One of the most asked question is - "I am an authorized user on a credit account.
+One of the most mis-understood areas of credit is when someone is an authorized user on credit card account.
+So it is no surprise that one of the most asked questions on our credit report discussion forum goes something like this: "I am an authorized user on a credit account.
 Can I get this account listing off my credit report?"
 We first need to make sure everyone understands what an authorized user is and why would someone be one in the first place?
+Only then can we address how to get this account removed from your credit report.

 What is an Authorized User?